Contact Us

 At the Laboratory of Soft and Living Materials, we welcome students and researchers who would like to investigate the dynamics of micro/nanoscopic active motor assemblies using complementary experimental and theoretical methodologies.
 We call for students who are enthusiastic about understanding the fundamentals of active systems and who have the vision to take it one step beyond.
 Applications are invited from individuals from all science and engineering disciplines who possess basic skills and expertise for experimental research.
 We heavily emphasize on interdisciplinary studies and if you feel that you, with your background, can contribute to our quest for developing highly intelligent active systems, then by all means, hop on!

-If you are interested in joining our lab, then please refer to the problem statements given below, go through the papers mentioned and send us a concise and quantitative response along with a copy of your latest CV to: k.dey[at]iitgn.ac.in
+If you are interested in joining our lab, then please refer to the problem statements given below, go through the papers mentioned and send us a concise and quantitative response along with a copy of your latest CV, and two letters of recommendation to: k.dey[at]iitgn.ac.in

 For doctoral and postdoctoral positions:

-The observation that enzymes undergo enhanced diffusion in presence of their substrates in a concentration dependent manner has been a really intriguing one.
+The observation that enzyme catalysis can significantly influence the dynamics of their surroundings under crowded environments has been a really intriguing one.
 What possible implications could this phenomenon have over the dynamics of molecules within the cellular interior?
 Please provide quantitative explanations in support of your argument.

 For masters students and interns: